Erik Karlsson Game Preview: Penguins vs. Islanders

 Karlsson Stats vs. the Islanders

-- The Islanders have given up 105 goals in total (3.2 per game), which ranks 18th in the league in goals allowed.
+- The Islanders are 18th in goals allowed, conceding 113 total goals (3.2 per game) in the NHL.

 |2023-2024 Season